 Addressing Ocean Noise

 Low-frequency underwater noise may threaten Rice’s whales by interrupting their normal behavior and driving them away from areas important to their survival, such as feeding areas.
-Mounting evidence suggests that exposure to intense underwater sound in some settings may cause some whales to strand and ultimately die.
 NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, as well as the effects of sound on whale behavior and hearing.
 In 2018, we revised technical guidance for assessing the effects of anthropogenic (human-caused) sound on marine mammal hearing.

 Overseeing Marine Mammal Health and Stranding Response